vmware-archive/nsxraml/md-version/nsxvapi.md

 * **delete** *(secured)*: Delete the locale ID for the specified host.

 ## securityFabric
-Working with Security Fabric and Security Services
+Working With Security Fabric and Security Services
 ======
 The security fabric simplifies and automates deployment of security services and provide a platform for configuration of the elements that are